rtercias/angular2-seed/README.md

 ## weather

-A simple app showing the current weather in Beijing, Brussels, and New York.
+A simple app showing the current weather in three different cities.

 ### Usage